Updated March, 2021

 https://bit.ly/3s3yZ0x

-Lawrenceville, NJ (Dr Simone) – Despite aspirin’s very short half life of only 15-20 minutes, it causes permanent and irreversible changes to platelets and other factors when taken daily. non-coated 325 mg aspirin taken at around 6 PM is effective at reducing the risk of heart attack, stroke, other cardiovascular events, and cancer.
+Lawrenceville, NJ (Dr Simone) – Despite aspirin’s very short half life of only 15-20 minutes, it causes permanent and irreversible changes to platelets and other factors when taken daily.
+A non-coated 325 mg aspirin taken at around 6 PM is effective at reducing the risk of heart attack, stroke, other cardiovascular events, and cancer.

 But there are multiple reasons why aspirin treatment fails (1-7):